 Student will complete a minimum of 600 hours in a mental health setting providing counseling services in a variety of modalities.
 The 600 hours must include 240 "direct service" hours.
 Supervision will be provided by an onsite licensed mental health clinician.
 There will be 1 supervisory hour for each 15 hours of internship.
 The 600 hours are to be completed in a minimum of two academic terms.
 Credit hours will be assigned in accordance with the number of academic terms (fall, spring, summer) needed to complete the required clinical hours.
-Prerequisites:, GCN 791.
+1 credit = 100 total hours, including 40 face to face.
+2 credits = 200 hourse, including 80 face to face.
+3 credits = 300 total hours, including